linkspreed/log/README.md

 ## All changes that we will make from 12.07.2022 will appear here ...

 ### 16.07.2023 (announcement Slurch)
+- 🤩 Exciting news ahead! 🚀 We're thrilled to announce that we're embarking on a major test run of our revolutionary platform, Slurch! 🙌🎉 Get ready to experience a seamless and game-changing tech journey! 🌟 Are you as pumped as we are? 😎 #Slurch #TestRun #TechRevolution 💻💥

+### 16.07.2023 (announcement Slurch)
 - 🔧 Our team is hard at work on our amazing platform Slurch! 🚀 We're bringing you the best features and improvements.
 What's your favorite thing about Slurch?
 Let us know! 😄 #SlurchUpdates #TechGuru

 ### 16.07.2023 (announcement L2B)